What collections are available at The University of Georgia Special Collections Libraries?

 How do I order copies of audiovisual materials?

 Please consult the area of this FAQ titled Duplication Requests.

 Will all special collections researchers need to have a Special Collections Research Account, and why?

 Yes, you will need to create a research account in order to request materials from the collections either offsite in advance of your visit, or onsite as you initiate research.
-The research account allows us to ensure the long term preservation and access of materials through via statistical evidence.
+The research account allows us to ensure the long term preservation and access of materials through strong intellectual control.
 The research account also allows us to be responsive to your evolving needs and interests.

 I’m not sure what I’m looking for.
 Can I get general reference help with my research topic at the University of Georgia Special Collections?

-Please visit the reference desk, located on the third floor of the Special Collections Library, for help developing and refining your topic.
-You may also submit a general email query to firstname.lastname@example.org, talk with staff via telephone by calling 706-542-7123, or fill out the online Special Collections Reference Request form.
+Please visit the reference desk, located on the third floor of the Special Collections Library, for help with developing and refining your topic.
+You may also submit a general email query to email@example.com or you may talk with staff via telephone by calling 706-542-7123.

 How can I arrange an individual research conference with an archivist or librarian at the University of Georgia Special Collections?

 Each of the three special collections departments has archivists available to provide research conferences.
 To arrange a conference, please submit an email request to the appropriate departmental email contact: